Cheap and discounted alcohol increases the demand for alcohol and encourages heavier drinking.

 For example, if a minimum unit price of $1.40 per standard drink was implemented, it would mean that:

-a bottle of wine (containing 8 standard drinks) could not be sold below $11.18 (compared with original price $6.79).
+a bottle of wine (containing 8 standard drinks) could not be sold below $11.18 (compared with a current price of $6.79).

 Although a minimum unit price per standard drink would apply equally to on- and off-licences, price increases would generally be seen at off-licences.
-Because that is where the majority of cheap alcohol is sold.
+This is where the majority of cheap alcohol is sold.

 There are significant cost savings estimated from implementing Minimum Unit Pricing, although not as great as savings arising from excise tax increases.